2026 NBA Draft

 • Count on the Top 4 looking familiar.
 By any measure, a clear top tier has emerged, with AJ Dybantsa, Darryn Peterson, Cameron Boozer and Caleb Wilson enticing the mocks with superstar potential.

-• That extends to the full stretch of the Lottery selections: 10 players appear in the lottery on all 10 mocks we surveyed.
+• And the rest of the Lottery selections as well: Nine players appear in the lottery on all 10 mocks we surveyed.
 It’s a surprise, given only 14 spots.
-Keaton Wagler, Darius Acuff Jr., Kingston Flemings, Mikel Brown Jr., Brayden Burries and Yaxel Lendeborg round out the bunch.
-Aday Mara just misses with nine.
+Keaton Wagler, Darius Acuff Jr., Mikel Brown Jr., Brayden Burries and Yaxel Lendeborg round out the bunch.
+Kingston Flemings and Aday Mara just miss out with nine.

 • After the top four, it appears to be a guard-heavy grouping, which could keep another frontcourt player from being selected in the top 10.

-• In a break with recent tradition, the likely Lottery isn’t international-heavy; the highest mock placement is Karim López at No. 13, a Mexican import to the New Zealand Breakers.
+• In a break with recent tradition, the likely Lottery isn’t international-heavy.
+The highest mock placement is Karim López at No. 13, a Mexican import to the New Zealand Breakers.
+Germany’s Hannes Steinbach, who played a season at Washington, earned four looks at No. 13 as well, a high for the selection, though his tally didn’t pull him into the consensus lottery overall.

 MOST COMMON PICKS